adrik0622/MnemonicAid-cli/README.md

 I started working on MnemonicAid CLI due to my disappointment with the official memory leagues' paywall.
 I wanted a free, accessible tool to practice and improve my memory skills without any barriers.
 This project is still very rough around the edges and is in active development.
 However, as a tool that I plan to use frequently, it will receive consistent support and updates.

+## CLI Only Application

+MnemonicAid CLI is a command-line interface (CLI) only application and must be run from a terminal.
+It is compatible with Windows, macOS, and Linux.
+Make sure you have a terminal or command prompt available to run this application.
+As of now, there is a desire to make a gui application, but I personally lack the skills and abilities to make a gui or web application, so it's not part of any roadmap.

+### Windows Compatibility

+Ensure that you have a terminal or command prompt available.
+On Windows, you can use Command Prompt, PowerShell, or Windows Terminal.
+To compile the program, you may need to install a C++ compiler such as MinGW or use the Windows Subsystem for Linux (WSL).

 ## Table of Contents

 - [Installation](#installation)